hairdoc123/Capstone-Project-SalesData1/README.md

 - Power BI: For Data Cleaning And Visualization

-- GitHub fir Portfolio Building
+- GitHub for Portfolio Building